ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ### Session Outline:

-During this tutorial, we will show you how to navigate the platform and summarise what each tool and button does.
+We will show you how to navigate the platform and summarise what each tool and button does during this tutorial.
 We will include simple examples and workflows.

 1. Access the platform
 2. **Documentation** and **Links**